Fractional integral on Hardy spaces on product domains: Abstract

 \section{Abstract}

-By using the vector-valued theory of singular integrals, we prove a Hardy--Littlewood--Sobolev inequality on product Hardy spaces $H^p_{\rm{prod}}$, which is a parallel result of the classical Hardy--Littlewood--Sobolev inequality.
+Using the vector-valued theory of singular integrals, we prove a Hardy--Littlewood--Sobolev inequality on product Hardy spaces $H^p_{\rm{prod}}$, which is a parallel result of the classical Hardy--Littlewood--Sobolev inequality.
 The same technique shows the $H^p_{\rm{prod}}$-boundedness of the iterated Hilbert transform.
-As a byproduct, new proofs of several recently discovered Hardy type inequalities on product Hardy spaces are obtained, which avoid complicated Calder\'on--Zygmund theory on product domain, rendering them considerably simpler than the original proofs.
+As a byproduct, shorter proofs of several recently discovered Hardy type inequalities on product Hardy spaces are obtained.